 Guidelines for Those in Costume

 - Represent your fandom.
 Don’t be upset with people who don’t know your character.
 Share the joy you find in the character instead.
-You have the honor to introduce someone to something you love.
+You have the honor of introducing someone to something you love.

 - Know your character.
 Have fun being like the character, but remember you are not the character.
 Some things your character does are not appropriate to do at a convention.
-Klingons may find it glorious to headbutt an opponent, but the fact you have latex on your head doesn’t give you the right to do the same.
+Klingons may find it glorious to headbutt an opponent, but having latex on your head doesn’t give you the right to do the same.

-- Celebrate - don’t compete.
+- Celebrate, but don’t compete.
 Don’t mind if other people are in the same character as you, have fun with it.
 Don’t offer advice on someone else’s costume unless you’re asked for it.
 Ignore the haters.
 Allow all people their feelings, whatever they are.
-Here’s a subtle “competitive” thing: if a larger actor expresses some discomfort at playing a smaller character, allow the actor that feeling - it’s valid.
-You don’t need to bombard him or her with overly positive messages about “do whatever you want.”

-- Your costume is awesome.
-But not to the people that it’s bugging.
+- Your costume is awesome, but not to the people that it’s bugging.
 Try not to let your makeup rub off on to other people or furniture.
-If you’re in makeup, be extra careful of the “No touchy” rule.
 With wings or big costumes, have someone to help you and others around you so no one gets hurt.
 Your weapon or extra-large prop does not deserve its own seat.

 Remember, kindness counts.
 It makes it more fun to play dress up.

-Brooke Wilkins is a professional costumer at Evermore Park, a soon-to-open immersive story living experience, populated by dwarves, satyrs, fairies and other mythical creatures, where guests to the park can participate in the story happening around them.
-She is a Utah-based costumer, designing and constructing for 40-plus productions including Arsenic and Old Lace, A Christmas Carol and The Little Mermaid.
-She recently created motion-capture suits that don’t look like motion-capture suits to be used as part of a live VR technology demo.
-Brooke runs Garak’s Tailor Shop at Star Trek Las Vegas.
+Brooke Wilkins is a Utah-based costumer, designing and constructing for 40-plus productions including Arsenic and Old Lace, A Christmas Carol and The Little Mermaid.
+She runs Garak’s Tailor Shop at Star Trek Las Vegas.
 When not creating costumes professionally, Brooke creates them for her own amusement and enjoys cosplaying at conventions, parties and at home with her nieces and nephews.